sanjai-b-2006/linear-regression-model-on-house-price-dataset/README.md

 # linear-regression-model-on-house-price-dataset
-Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
+Linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
 Here’s a breakdown of the specific fields related to bathrooms, bedrooms, and square footage:

 - **Number of Bathrooms**: